-It’s similar to tin foil process.
-Creating a temporary sticky surface around your plants with materials like double-sided tapes, (with some situations it might not be practical) will be enough to keep your cats away as they hate touching sticky things.
+It’s similar to the tin foil process.
+Creating a temporary sticky surface around your plants with materials like double-sided tapes (in some situations, it might not be practical) will be enough to keep your cats away as they hate touching sticky things.
 Again, you can remove them after they realized the situation.

 4) Citrus or Orange Peels